fiendskrah/gitbash-commands/README.md

 ls - list
 # lists the files/folders in the directory

+ls -al - list (all)
+#lists all files/folders in the directory, including hidden files

 clear - clear
 # clears the shell

 mkdir - make directory
 # makes a new folder

+history
+#returns the history of commands entered durring current session